omarXzain/programming-installation-guide/Computer Setup Guide/part3.md

 <p align="center"><kbd><img height="350px" width="400px" src="images/putcode.jpg" alt=""></kbd></p>

 - Github will prompt you for the one time code.
-Enter in the 8 code insde the boxes and click continue.
+Enter your code inside the boxes and click continue.

 <p align="center"><kbd><img height="350px" width="400px" src="images/verfiy-access.jpg" alt=""></kbd></p>
 - Click Authorize github and you should see this result